cameronfabbri/Colorizing-Images-Using-Adversarial-Networks/README.md

 [A Tutorial on Energy-Based Learning](http://yann.lecun.com/exdb/publis/pdf/lecun-06.pdf)

-Tutorial on energy based learning by Yann Lecunn
+If we go with Energy-Based GANs, this tutorial on energy based learning by Yann Lecunn is helpful.
 ___

 [Loss Functions for Discriminative Training of Energy-Based Models](http://yann.lecun.com/exdb/publis/pdf/lecun-huang-05.pdf)

-More from Lecunn
+More from Lecunn on Energy-Based Models
 ___

 [Tips and Tricks for Training GANs](https://github.com/soumith/ganhacks)